RonSkons/TF2ProfitHunter/README.md

 # TF2ProfitHunter
 The lower end of the Team Fortress 2 trading economy is dependant on hordes of trading bots.
 However, prices list of these bots are not always in line with eachother.
-Thus, arbitrage is possible and consistent low-profit trading opportunities are ever-present.
+Thus, arbitrage is possible and profitable trading opportunities are consistently present.

 This program scans a TF2 trading website, [STNTrading.eu](https://stntrading.eu/), and looks for items that can be purchased for a lower price than the buy orders on another trading website, [backpack.tf](https://backpack.tf/).
 Once the program finds a match, simply purchase the item for the first site, and sell it to a bot on the other.
 ## Guide